 Registration of Death

-If not registered, after three (3) months and within one year the Diplomatic/Consular officer should record the reason for the delay and affect the registration.
-After one year, if the registration has not done, it should get the consent of the Registrar General Department to register the death.
+Registration of death occurred to Sri Lankan passport holders in Austria, Bosnia and Herzegovina Czech Republic, Hungary, Slovenia, Slovakia and Serbia can be registered at this Embassy.
+The declaration should be submitted within three (03) months of such death to the relevant Diplomatic/Consular Officer of the Embassy.
+If not registered, after three (03) months and within one year, the Diplomatic/Consular Officer should record the reason for the delay and affect the registration.
+After one year, if the registration has not done, consent of the Registrar General Department should be obtained to register the death.

-- If there is no such relative or any other person who was present at the death, the main occupant of the house where the death occurred.
+- If there is no such relative or any other person who was present at the time of the death, the main occupant of the house where the death occurred

 - If there are no such persons, the person who takes action to dispose the body of the deceased by burial, cremation or any other means

-- Declaration form filled by the declarant, Documents to prove the identification of the declarant.
-(Download Form CR2 here)
+- Declaration form filled by the declarant, documents to prove the identification of the declarant

-- Submit a document to prove the deceased is a citizen of Sri Lanka. (e.g.- Valid Sri Lanka Passport together with current visa, Sri Lanka Dual Citizenship certificate, etc)
+- Submit a document to prove the deceased is a citizen of Sri Lanka (e.g.- Valid Sri Lankan Passport together with current Visa, Sri Lanka Dual Citizenship certificate etc)

-- Death certificate issued by the relevant country /Hospital records of deceased.
-(English translation of the Death Certificate attested by the Foreign Ministry of the issued country must be attached if the document issued in a language other than Sinhala, Tamil or English)
+- Death Certificate issued by the relevant country /hospital records of deceased (English translation of the Death Certificate attested by the Foreign Ministry of the issued country must attached if the document is issued in a language other than Sinhala, Tamil or English)

-- If the cause of the death is not included in the Death certificate issued by the relevant country, it should be proved by supporting documents.
+- If the cause of the death is not included in Death Certificate issued by the relevant country, it should be proved by supporting documents

 Repatriation of Human Remains to Sri Lanka